 Evaluation of Your Medical History

 The medical history is the foundation of the diagnosis of epilepsy.
+Sharing your medical history and seizure events for the doctor to evaluate will help with diagnosis.
 The doctor needs ALL the information about what happened before, during, and after your seizures.
-If you cannot give enough information, then others who have seen the seizures happen should contribute what they know.
+If you cannot give much information, then others who have seen the seizures happen should contribute what they know.
 If some of the details are vague, the doctor needs to know that too.

 To get a full picture of what the spell was like and what might have caused it, the doctor probably will ask about things that happened before and after it as well as during the incident itself.